Graci98/Project-2/README.md

-### Exploratory Data Analysis
+### Step 2: Exploratory Data Analysis

 ###### We did some Exploratory Data Analysis (EDA) in our project to identify patterns, trends, and correlations in the dataset.
 First we separated the data into target and feature variables so we can examine the distribution of each variable.
 One part of Exploratory data anaylsis is Multivariate analysis where you analyze and interpret interactions between three or more variables in a dataset, which we saw high correlation between the varialbes BILL_AMT1 - BILL_AMT6.
 We delved in deeper and perfomerd a Bivariate analysis which is where two variables are examined simultaneously in order to look for patterns.
-The overall correlation matrix shows that these features are strongly correlated.

-### Pre-Processing
+After calculating the Variance Inflation Factor(VIF) we noticed that AVG_BILL_AMT1 - AVG_BILL AMT6 had high multicollinearity since their IVF numbers were way above 10 and the overall correlation matrix shows that these features are strongly correlated.
+Since we determined that there was some strong multicollinearity between the six 'BILL_AMT' features, we will preprocess the DataFrame for our model by calculating the average of these six columns and replace the six columns with a single 'AVG_BILL_AMT' column.
+Once this is done we will split the data into training and testing sets and standardize them.

-## Develop machine learning models to fit the data:
+### Step 3: Develop machine learning models to fit the data:

 #### Trained and tested three models Logistic regression, Random Forest, and Naive Bayes.

-### 1. Logistic Regression Result:
+#### 1. Logistic Regression Result:

 ##### Logistic Regression Model Balanced Accuracy Score: 0.63
 ##### Classification Report